EoghyUnscripted/100-Days-Of-Code-Python/Level 3 - Advanced/Day 35 - Keys, Authentication, Environment Variables, and SMS/README.md

 ### Setup

 - [Open Weather Map](https://home.openweathermap.org) - Sign up to get a free API key
-- [Twilio](https://www.twilio.com) - Sign up to get an Account SID, Auth Token, trial number and credits for testing
+- [Twilio Console](https://www.twilio.com) - Sign up to get an Account SID, Auth Token, trial number and credits for testing
-- Install the `twilio-cli` package
+- [Twilio-CLI](https://www.twilio.com/docs/twilio-cli/quickstart) - Install the `twilio-cli` package
 - You will need a mobile device that you can use to test

 ### Instructions